graphcore-research/graphcore-research.github.io/pages/posts/2026/02-ULTRAG/post.md

 What if we told you that you don't need to train anything from scratch? <span style="font-variant: small-caps;">UltRAG-OTS</span> (off-the-shelf) is our implementation using readily available components with **zero task-specific training**:

-* **for query generation**: your favorite llm.
-We used gpt-5, but others (deepseek, gpt-5-mini) work too (see paper).
+* **for query generation**: your favourite LLM.
+We used GPT-5, but others (DeepSeek, GPT-5-mini) work too (see paper).
 * **for entity linking**:  L2-distance between mention and entities worked well.
 For efficiency, an approximate nearest neighbours approach can be used.
 * **for neural query execution**: [<span style="font-variant: small-caps;">UltraQuery</span>](https://arxiv.org/abs/2404.07198) &mdash; a graph foundational model that:
     * deals with missing links (handles incomplete kgs gracefully).
-    * obtains similar embeddings for relations that are used in a similar fashion (the llm does not need to resolve ambiguities up-front).
+    * obtains similar embeddings for relations that are used in a similar fashion (the LLM does not need to resolve ambiguities up-front).
     * is inductive and generalizes to unseen relation types (no retraining needed for new knowledge graphs).
-* **for arbitration**: again gpt-5, but we also found combinations (gpt-5 then gpt-5-mini or vice versa) to work well too!
+* **for arbitration**: again GPT-5, but we also found combinations (GPT-5 then GPT-5-mini or vice versa) to work well too!

 Even the best recipe needs good ingredients for a perfect dish &mdash; and <span style="font-variant: small-caps;">UltraQuery</span>'s unique capabilities make it the perfect executor for our framework.

-## Bon appétit! state-of-the-art results
+## Bon appétit!
+State-of-the-art results

 <span style="font-variant: small-caps;">UltRAG-OTS</span> achieves **zero-shot state-of-the-art** results on various KGQA benchmarks.